I've had a grim year, it's been a bit dark.

 I did however have a blast smashing dusty trails and road tripping around the massive continent of Australia.

-Hiking and travel, hell yeah!
+Hiking and travel, well hell yeah right!

-I noticed our prolific, vocal birdlife in every corner of the country.
 Australia is chock full of interesting birds, I just opened my eyes and ears for the first time -probably chasing a distraction- and realised how incredible Australian birdlife is.

 Brolgas, Apostlebirds, King parrots and Willy Wagtails.
 This shit gets me excited now.
 I am proof that when you hit 50 trips around the sun turning into a bird enthusiast is a very real and terrifying possibility.